 CCCH9045 China: Culture, State and Society

 The Liberal West is in crisis.
 From the economic to the political domain, the consensus brokered from Washington of free trade, globalization and democracy appears to be in tatters.
 But is China ready to take over and lead the world, or will the geopolitical footprint of its rise be purely regional?
 Could China become a superpower, like the USA, by promising peace and prosperity to the world, or will it focus on (re)building an Asian Empire?
-Is it even the wish of China and its leadership to become a superpower?
 This course will ask what the roles and responsibilities of a superpower in the 21st century are and whether China is likely to live up to them, given its turbulent history.
 In an interdisciplinary manner, the course explores the question of the Rise of China from the perspectives offered by international relations theory while simultaneously applying historical examples in order to better understand the tremendous challenges that China’s transformation into a superpower poses to the world.

 Course Learning Outcomes

 On completing the course, students will be able to:

 - Discuss major factors shaping the development of Sino-American relations.

 - Critically discuss China’s foreign policies in relation to the concept of a superpower.